renecannao/proxysql-old/README.rst

 * mysql_default_schema

-  Each connection *requires* a default schema.
+  Each connection *requires* a default schema (database).
 If a client connects without specifying a schema, mysql_default_schema is applied.
-It defaults to *information_schema* .
+It defaults to *information_schema*.

+  If you're using mostly one database, specifying a default schema (database) *could* save a request for each new connection.

 * **proxy_mysql_port**

-  specifies the port that mysql clients should connect to .
-It defaults to 6033
+  Specifies the port that mysql clients should connect to.
+It defaults to 6033.

 * **mysql_poll_timeout**

-  Each connection to proxysql is handled by a thread that call poll() on all the file descriptor opened . poll() is called with a timeout of *mysql_poll_timeout* milliseconds.
-Default is 10000 ( 10 seconds ) and the minimum is 100 ( 0.1 seconds ).
+  Each connection to proxysql is handled by a thread that call poll() on all the file descriptors opened. poll() is called with a timeout of *mysql_poll_timeout* milliseconds.
+Default is 10000 (10 seconds) and the minimum is 100 (0.1 seconds).

 * **mysql_auto_reconnect_enabled**

-  In a connection to mysql server is dropped because killed or timed out, it automatically reconnect .
-This feature is not completed and should not be enabled .
+  If a connection to mysql server is dropped because killed or timed out, it automatically reconnects.
+This feature is not completed and should not be enabled.
 Default is 0 (disabled).

 * **mysql_query_cache_enabled**